thomasn1003/thomasn1003.github.io/README.md

-# Portfolio
+# Welcome 👋, I am Thomas Nguyen.
-This is my home page!
-My name is Thomas Nguyen and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
 These are some of my projects that I have worked on.
 If you have any questions or inquiries contact me at thomas1003nguyen@gmail.com

 ## Academic Projects
 My GitHub page is [http://github.com/thomasn1003](http://github.com/thomasn1003).